Zefyro/Zefyro/README.md

 <details open>
 <summary>About me</summary>

-- 21 yo guy from Finland
-- You can call me Zefyro, Zefy or Zef
-- Likes to do random stuff with
+- I'm 21-years-old
+- My online alias is Zefyro
+- I like to read and write fantasy novels
+- Minecraft enthusiast

 </details>